mhenso/RStudio-on-HPC/README.md

 # As mention on the stdout you need to open new terminal, ssh with your user id and password
 ssh user-id@hpc.domain -L 52673:cpu-25-16.localdomain:52673 # this number will randomly generated according to your node and session

-# after you login you need to open new web browser and use RStudio username and password from stdout
+# after you login you need to open new web browser and use the information from the stdout and sign in

 ```